romosch/templar/README.md

-# templar
+# Templir

-templar is a command-line tool for rendering templates with dynamic values.
+templir is a command-line tool for rendering templates with dynamic values.
 It processes input files, applies templates, and generates output files based on provided values.

 ## Features